Moravian Gallery, Czech Republic - Things to Do in Moravian Gallery

 Top Things to Do in Moravian Gallery

-Booking Tip: Advance booking is essential as tours are limited to small groups; tickets cost around 350 CZK.
-Book online several weeks ahead, especially for weekend visits, and choose the detailed 90-minute tour for the full experience.
+Booking Tip: Advance booking essential as tours are limited to small groups; tickets cost around 350 CZK for the full tour.
+English-language tours run several times weekly, and photography permits cost extra but are worth it for architecture enthusiasts.

 Getting There